nandu17/Programming-Assignment-2-Lexical-Scoping/README.md

              setInverse = setInverse,
              getInverse = getInverse)
 }

-#This function computes the inverse of the special "matrix" created by makeCacheMatrix above.
-#If the inverse has already been calculated (and the matrix has not changed), then it should retrieve the inverse from the cache.

 cacheSolve <- function(x, ...) {
         #Return a matrix that is the inverse of 'x'